m-sarabi/ZenNotes/readme.md

 ## Installation

+### Chrome/Edge

-1. Clone the repository or download the ZIP file.
+1. Clone the repository or download the ZIP file and extract it.
 2. Open Chrome/Edge and navigate to `chrome://extensions/`/`edge://extensions/`.
 3. Enable "Developer mode".
 4. Click on "Load unpacked" and select the directory containing the extension files.

+### Firefox
+Go to [ZenNotes on Firefox Add-ons!](https://addons.mozilla.org/en-GB/firefox/addon/zennotes/) and download it there.

+In case you want to install it manually:
+1. Clone the repository or download the ZIP file and extract it.
+2. Replace `manifest.json` with `manifest_firefox.json`.
+3. Go to `about:debugging#/runtime/this-firefox`
+4. Select `Load Temporary Add-on…`
+5. Select any file in the main folder (like manifest.json)

 ## Usage